 Sheri and I went to the Ikea in Woodbridge, Virginia on Saturday.
 I wanted to purchase three Vika Artur trestles.
-I want to replace the three two-drawer metal file cabinets currently being used to prop up the wall length table in the computer room.
+I want to replace the three two-drawer metal file cabinets currently being used to prop up the wall-length table in the computer room.

 Do most people today have a computer room?

-Anyway, when I checked the Ikea website before leaving for the day, it stated that there were 11 in stock and ready for purchase.
+When I checked the Ikea website before leaving for the day, it stated that there were 11 in stock and ready for purchase.
 By the time we got down to Woodbridge, the trestles I wanted to buy were all gone.

 Evidently they were already sold out.

 No problem.
 I’m in no hurry.
 The before mentioned metal file cabinets are doing the job, I just want to replace them with these nifty trestles.
 I’ll just order the trestles I want from Ikea and pay to have them delivered.
 In retrospect, having them delivered seems the best way to get anything from Ikea.
 The day we were in the Woodbridge Ikea, it must have been bring-your-screaming-brat day because I think Sheri and I were the only ones without a loud, bratty kid in tow.

 I went to the Ikea website and added them to my cart.
 When I tried to submit my order, it would not let me.
 It stated, “Some article(s) are currently out of stock.
 Please revise your order“.
 It also showed that the trestles in my cart were “not buyable”.
 What it doesn’t do is give me the option of placing the trestles on backorder.

 When I go back to the Ikea website and look at the trestles available for purchase, these Vika Artur trestles still show that they are available.
 When I try to add them to my cart and then purchase them, it once again says they are not available and that they are not buyable.